 This course involves solving nonlinear algebraic equations and systems of equations, interpolation and polynomial approximation, numerical differentiation and integration, numerical solutions to ordinary differential equations, analysis of algorithms and errors, and computational efficiency.
 (Cross-listed with CSCI 8305, MATH 3300, MATH 8305).

 Prerequisite(s)/Corequisite(s): MATH 1960 with a C- or better or permission of instructor

 This is a core that will cover a number of data structures such as tree, hashing, priority queues and graphs as well as different algorithm design methods by examining common problem-solving techniques.
 (Cross-listed with CSCI 8325)

 CSCI 3450 NATURAL LANGUAGE PROCESSING (3 credits)

 The course will provide overview of the topics in natural language processing such as word and sentence tokenization, syntactic parsing, semantic role labeling, text classification.
 We will discuss fundamental algorithms and mathematical models for processing natural language, and how these can be used to solve practical problems.
 We will touch on such applications of natural language processing technology as information extraction and sentiment analysis.
 (Cross-listed with CYBR 3450).

-Prerequisite(s)/Corequisite(s): Prerequisite: CSCI 2030; Co-requisite: CSCI 3320; Students should be comfortable w/ scripting (Python will be the language extensively used in natural language processing tools including NLTK).
+Prerequisite(s)/Corequisite(s): Prereq: CSCI 2030 with C- or better; Co-req: CSCI 3320 with C- or better; Students should be comfortable w/ scripting (Python is the language extensively used in natural language processing tools including NLTK).
 Not open to non-degree graduate students.